8. FOLLOW UP

 8.1.5.2.
 Ultrasound

-Non-invasive follow-up strategies include urine cytology and urinary molecular marker tests as adjunct (or companion) tests to improve detection at the time of flexible cystoscopy or as replacement tests to reduce the number of flexible cystoscopies.
-Research has been carried out into the usefulness of urinary cytology vs. urinary molecular markers in the follow-up of NMIBC [112,115,120,130,433,435].
+Non-invasive follow-up strategies include urinary cytology and urinary molecular marker tests as an adjunct test to improve detection of HG disease at the time of flexible cystoscopy or as replacement tests to reduce the number of flexible cystoscopies (marker guided use).
 In order to reduce or replace cystoscopy altogether, urinary markers should be able to detect recurrence in all risk groups.
-However, the reported low sensitivity for LG recurrences limits their utility in this group [130,436] although more recent studies have shown reasonable sensitivity in low grade recurrences sensitivity of 40–65% [118,437].
-According to current knowledge, no urinary marker can replace cystoscopy during follow-up or lower cystoscopy frequency in a routine fashion.
-Nonetheless, some urinary markers have shown fairly high sensitivities to detect tumour recurrence, particularly in HG disease, along with very high NPVs to make the premises for their future implementation in follow-up [117,437-439] (Table 8.1).
+However, the reported low sensitivity for LG recurrences limits their utility in this group [131,458] although more recent studies have shown reasonable sensitivity of 40–65% in detecting low grade recurrences [459,460].

-Table 8.1: Urinary markers in the surveillance setting*
+Table 8.1: Performance of multiplex urine markers in the surveillance setting

 Table 8.2: Proposed follow-up schedule based on patient’s risk category